cassianocaron/weather-app/README.md

 #### API Keys

-We need to create a Google Maps API Key at https://console.cloud.google.com/, and ensure that the services below are enabled.
+Please create a Google Maps API Key at https://console.cloud.google.com/, and ensure that the services below are enabled.

 - Maps JavaScript API
 - Places API
 - Geocoding API

-We also need to create a OpenWeatherMap API key at https://openweathermap.org/api.
+Also create a OpenWeatherMap API key at https://openweathermap.org/api.

 These API keys must be in the environment variables `REACT_APP_GOOGLE_PLACES_API_KEY` and `REACT_APP_OPENWEATHER_API_KEY`.